Create a Website Account - Manage notification subscriptions, save form progress and more.

 Parking Hang Tags for these Parking Lots can be purchased through the

-For disposal of bulk items such as couches, mattresses and box springs, and toilets, please call Waste Management at (800) 972-4545.
+For disposal of bulk items such as couches and toilets, please call Waste Management at (800) 972-4545.
 There is a $29 fee per item.
 For any items that are metal or electronic, please call 508-822-1579 to schedule an appointment.

 Metal (Food and beverage cans - must empty and rinse)